akmand/spFSR/README.md

-# spFtSel
+# spFtSel_py
- Feature Selection via Simultaneous Perturbation Stochastic Approximation
+The Python code in this repository performs feature ranking and selection via Simultaneous Perturbation Stochastic Approximation (SPSA).
+The benchmark dataset used is the Ionosphere dataset with the Gaussian Naive Bayes classifier.
+For more information, please refer to the manuscript: "SPSA-FSR: Simultaneous Perturbation Stochastic Approximation for Feature Selection and Ranking", https://arxiv.org/abs/1804.05589.